Allan S. Walker: Military career

+Official History

+Walker was approached by the editor of the official history series Australia in the War of 1939–1945, Gavin Long, to write the medical volumes of the series, but he declined, as he preferred to return to teaching.
+Long then commissioned Rupert Downes to write it, but Downes was killed in an air crash while engaged in this work on 5 March 1945.
+Walker was then approached again, and this time he accepted.
+His appointment was announced in June 1945.
+It carried with it the pay of a colonel, which was much less than that of a consulting physician.

 In June 1945, Walker met with Long and A. G. Butler, who wrote the medical volumes of the Official History of Australia in the War of 1914–1918 series, at the Australian War Memorial in Canberra.
 Like Butler, he adopted a chronological approach to the history, in keeping with the commemorative aspects of the official history.
 However Walker became a member of the Official Medical Historians liaison committee, composed of official medical historians from the British Commonwealth countries and the United States of America, and chaired its second meeting, in Canberra in 1949.
 The committee resolved to give priority to the writing of clinical volumes, to disseminate the medical lessons of the war as widely and rapidly as possible.
 Accordingly, Walker gave priority to a topical volume, which became Clinical Problems of War (1952), and which was published first.
 He then reverted to the chronological narratives, with the volumes on the medical services in the Middle East and Far East (1953) and The Island Campaigns (1957).
 Declining health caused him to resign in 1956, before he had completed the final volume on the Medical Services of the RAN and RAAF (1961), and it had to be completed by others.

 Walker died from cerebrovascular disease at Royal Prince Alfred Hospital on 8 January 1958, and his remains were cremated.